seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 <p>🔴 SeleniumBase <code>1.66.14</code> improves the algorithm for converting recorded assertions into SeleniumBase code.
 Text assertions that contain the newline character will now be handled correctly.
 If a text assertion has a <code>:contains</code> selector, then the text assertion will be changed to an element assertion.
 Asserted text from multi-line assertions will use <code>self.assert_text()</code> on the first non-empty line.
 Asserted text from single-line assertions will use <code>self.assert_exact_text()</code>.
 Element assertions will be handled with <code>self.assert_element()</code>.</p>

+<p>🔴 SeleniumBase <code>2.0.1</code> adds the ability to preview selectors via the page title when hovering over elements.
+It also fixes an issue that may occur when opening up new URLs while in Recorder Mode.</p>

 --------

 <div>To learn more about SeleniumBase, check out the Docs Site:</div>